apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 **Writable:** `scrollX`, `scrollY`

-> **Note:** Page won't scroll to initial bound values.
-Only subsequent changes trigger scrolling.
+> **Note:** Initial binding values don't trigger scrolling.
 Use `scrollTo()` in `$effect` if needed.

 # ``